maddenp/iotaa/README.md

 ### Dry-Run Mode

 Use the `--dry-mode` CLI switch, or supply the `dry_run=True` argument when calling a task-graph root function, to run `iotaa` in a mode where no post-`yield` action statements in `@task` bodies are executed.
-When applications are written such that no state-affecting statements precede the final `yield` statement, dry-run mode will report the current condition of the workflow with affecting state and potentially identifying not-ready requirements that are blocking workflow progress.
+When applications are written such that no state-affecting statements precede the final `yield` statement, dry-run mode will report the current state of the workflow without affecting state, potentially identifying not-ready requirements that are blocking workflow progress.

 ### Threading

-Use the `--threads` CLI switch, or supply the `threads=` argument when calling a task-graph root function, to process the task graph with a specified number of threads.
+Use the `--threads` CLI switch, or supply the `threads=` argument when calling a task-graph root function, to process the task graph with the specified number of threads.
 Threads can speed up workflows by executing IO-bound tasks concurrently.
 (See the _Cookbook_ section, below, for information on combining threads and processes to speed up CPU-bound tasks.)

 When using threads, note that log messages relating to different tasks may be interleaved.
 Those logged by `iotaa` itself should be prefixed with each task's name, so it should be clear which messages belong to which task.
-When creating custom log messages via `iotaa.log`, consider prefixing them with the taskname, too, to allow them to be logically grouped together when reading.
+When creating custom log messages by via `iotaa.log`, consider prefixing them with the taskname, too, to allow them to be logically grouped together when reading.

 ## Helpers